 The consequences of this new regulation are significant for online marketplace operators, in particular for the following reasons:

-- The online marketplace must be able to identify and prove where the merchants operating on the marketplace are located and where their goods were stored at the time of shipment.
-This applies to ALL marketplace merchants, because in addition to identifying the positive cases in which the tax liability for the marketplace applies, appropriate measures must be taken to substantiate and prove to the tax authorities negative cases in which the online marketplace’s fictitious tax liability does not apply.
+- The online marketplace must identify and prove where the merchants are located and where their goods are stored during shipment.
+This applies to ALL marketplace merchants because, in addition to identifying the positive cases in which the tax liability for the marketplace applies, appropriate measures must be taken to substantiate and prove to the tax authorities negative cases in which the online marketplace’s fictitious tax liability does not apply.

-- Online marketplace ERP, shop and interfaced systems have to be adapted to the new conditions.
-New control logics must be developed and tested in order to map the marketplace’s fictitious tax liability in the corresponding use cases.
+- Online marketplace ERP, shop and interfaced systems must be adapted to the new conditions.
+New control logic must be developed and tested for mapping the marketplace’s fictitious tax liability in the corresponding use cases.

-- Online marketplaces must intervene appropriately in the payment process between merchant and consumer.
-This serves to redirect the flow of funds in relation to the fulfillment of the tax payment to their own accounts.
-Otherwise, online marketplaces risk a pre-financing in the form of the VAT payment to tax authorities without the corresponding receipt of funds from the merchant.
+- Online marketplaces must intervene appropriately in the payment process between merchants and consumers.
+This redirects the flow of funds concerning fulfilling the tax payment to their accounts.
+Online marketplaces risk a pre-financing in the form of the VAT payment to tax authorities without receiving funds from the merchant.

-- The tax classification of products that merchants sell via a marketplace is the responsibility of the merchant.
+- The tax classification of products that merchants sell via a marketplace is the merchant’s responsibility.
 Merchants determine and set the applicable VAT rate for the respective product for the EU 27.
-With the new regulation for online marketplaces, operators are now faced with the challenge of either determining their own tax classification of the merchant’s products for sale, for which they become liable to pay VAT due to the fictitious supply, or relying on the information provided by the merchant with regard to the applicable VAT rate.
-No matter how you look at it, the risks and amount of time involved are enormous.
+With the new regulation for online marketplaces, operators are now faced with the challenge of either determining their tax classification of the merchant’s products for sale, for which they become liable to pay the VAT due to the fictitious supply, or relying on the information provided by the merchant regarding the applicable VAT rate.
+The risks and time involved are enormous, no matter how you look at it.

 eClear offers the right solution with VATRules